isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution330.md

 ---
-title: CADStudio Version 0.1.3 - Sales & Inventory Management PEPPOL Enabled (Advance Edition)
+title: Microsoft Dynamics 365 Business Central Version Cloud - Essentials Edition - SaaS 8 Users
 permalink: /productivity-solutions-grant/solutionrepo/solution330
 ---

 ### Description

-Cadstudio is a comprehensive enterprise resource planning (ERP) software made up of an integrated suite of business modules, including customer relationship management (CRM), e-commerce, accounting, billing, inventory management, project management, warehouse management, financial management, manufacturing and purchasing.
-These modules aim to achieve efficiency for enterprise by establishing seamless communication with each other.
+Microsoft Dynamics 365 Business Central is a complete business solution that can effectively help companies and organizations to manage their financial and operation processes.
+The flexibility of the software makes it ideal to be configured to fit different business requirements, improve the company's ability to make decisions, and thereby increase the overall productivity of the company.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Ctrl_Alt_Del_20200158_Annex_3_20200625145455_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedDalstechPteLtd_Annex_3CRwef15April2021_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria